khangbeo/restaurant-reservation/README.md

 ## Installation
 1. Go to the project root
 2. Run `npm install` to install dependencies
-3. Start project with `npm run start:dev`
+3. Start project on development server with `npm run start:dev`
 4. Start tests with `npm run test`
 5. Start frontend/backend tests with `npm run test:frontend or npm run test:backend`
 6. Start individual tests for each user stories with `npm run test:1:frontend` replace 1 with the desired user story or replace frontend with backend